Elements of Lens¶

 Measures¶

-Measures are quantifications — fields like order subtotal, quantity of items purchased, or duration spent on a specific page.
-Measures are therefore computable.
-Say you have a measure, quantity of items purchased: you can do things like calculate the average quantity ordered, sort by descending quantities, sum all quantities, and so on.
+Measures are quantifications, representing fields such as order subtotal, quantity of items purchased, or duration spent on a specific page.
+They encompass any measurable numerical value on which statistical calculations can be applied, including sum, average, and variance.
+For instance, with a measure like quantity of items purchased, operations can include calculating the average quantity ordered, sorting by descending quantities, summing all quantities, and performing various statistical analyses.

 Measure Additivity: